+'''

 sql-stream &key type database => result

+'''

-type One of the following keyword symbols: :commands or :results, defaulting to :commands. database A database object.
-This will default to default-database. result A broadcast stream or NIL.
+''' type One of the following keyword symbols: :commands or :results, defaulting to :commands.

+result A broadcast stream or NIL. '''

 Returns the broadcast stream used for recording SQL commands sent to or results returned from database which defaults to default-database. type must be one of :commands or :results, defaulting to :commands, and determines whether the stream returned is that used for recording SQL commands or results.